khibino/haskell-relational-record/tutorial.md

 ### Defining record types in Haskell

 Now we map the type of rows of a table to a Haskell record type.
-Here is the schema of the Account table:
+Here is the schema of the "Account" table:

     % sqlite3 examples.db
     sqlite> .schema Account